BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted, many smaller shops and markets prefer cash.
-It's a good idea to have some Euros on hand, especially for those charming little cafes and bakeries.
-ATMs are plentiful, but you'll get a better exchange rate at your bank before you leave.
+It's handy to have some Euros on hand, especially for those charming little cafes and bakeries tucked away on side streets.
+ATMs are plentiful, but always check exchange rates before withdrawing.

 safety